maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 Sinclair QL BASIC uses `ATAN`, which is not used on any other of the Sinclair dialects.
+Most Sinclair's use `ARCTAN.

 <!-- TOC --><a name="cshaexp-and-coshaexp"></a>
 ### `CSH`(*aexp*) and `COSH`(*aexp*)